 When using SpecLink, what is your favorite feature of the software?

 SpecLink allows you to “edit by selection” rather than edit by deletion.
-SpecLink allows the user to see the all the choices and requirement-related paragraphs that are often lost from project to project.
+SpecLink allows the user to see all the choices and requirement-related paragraphs that are often lost from project to project.
 The “edit by selection” feature allows the user to see the original text as well as any user added paragraphs.
 Ask yourself, “how many times have you been told a project was just like…” In my experience, there was rarely a project that was in the same state or under the same municipal codes.

 What is your current role?
 What is the best part about it?

 I am currently responsible for the curation and creation of content in Divisions 21, 22, 23 and 25.
-I really enjoy helping the BSD AECO and BPM sales teams introduce potential clients to the power of SpecLink and helping those clients reach the “ah ha” moment.
+I really enjoy helping the RIB AECO and BPM sales teams introduce potential clients to the power of SpecLink and helping those clients reach the “ah ha” moment.

 How have you transitioned to working from home during the current Covid-19 situation?
 Any tips?